There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 If you have carpet beetles, you will see small yellow or brown spots from their droppings that look like coffee grounds on your carpet or furniture.

 The Varied Carpet Beetle larvae feed on animal hair, lint, and other organic materials.
-Probably materials found in carpets, upholstery, and clothing, while adults feed on pollen.
+Materials are probably found in carpets, upholstery, and clothing, while adults feed on pollen.

 32. Two banded Japanese Weevil

 The two-banded Japanese weevil (Pseudocneorhinus bifasciatus) is among the largest weevils of the types of beetles in North Carolina.
-It is about 1.5 inches long and is also one of the largest beetles in our state.
+It is about 1.5 inches long and one of our state’s largest beetles.

 It has an elongated body with conspicuous black markings on its forewings that form two distinctive bands across its elytra.